CMOSfail/RecordingPiano/README.md

 ## Contributing

+I would love to see this project skyrocketing, adding new features and improving the current ones.
-Pull requests are welcome.
+So pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.